stoltene2/blog/site/posts/2019-01-29-2018-books/index.markdown

 **487 pages** · ⭐️⭐️⭐️⭐

-I happened to discover this book waiting in the Bilboa airport.
+I happened to discover this book waiting in the Bilbao airport.
 The concept seemed interesting.
 I liked it but wouldn't read it again.

 Read this if you enjoy fiction, know anything about Barcelona, and